Skip to content

 User-defined

-This method allows you to define the class limits manually.
+This method allows you to define the class boundaries manually.

 Released under the GNU General Public License v3.0 or later.